natemcmaster/dotnet-serve/README.md

 ## Usage

 ```
-Usage: dotnet serve [arguments] [options]
+Usage: dotnet serve [options]

-Arguments:
-  path  Base path to the server root

 Options:
+  --version                   Show version information
   -?|-h|--help                Show help information
+  -d|--directory <DIRECTORY>  The root directory to serve.
+[Current directory]
   -p|--port <PORT>            Port to use [8080].
 Use 0 for a dynamic port.
   -a|--address <ADDRESS>      Address to use [0.0.0.0]
   -o|--open-browser           Open a web browser when the server starts. [false]
   --path-base <PATH>          The base URL path of postpended to the site url.
+  --razor                     Enable Razor Pages support (Experimental)
 ```